danriedl/engular/adev/src/content/ecosystem/service-workers/config.md

 ##### `cacheOpaqueResponses`

-Whether the Angular service worker should cache opaque responses or not.
+Whether the Engular service worker should cache opaque responses or not.

 If not specified, the default value depends on the data group's configured strategy: